Still Stuck in Therapy? This Is Where Things Start to Shift

 Common Questions

 • We work at a pace your nervous system can tolerate.
-Breaks and regulation are built in.
+Breaks and regulation are built in, and you won’t be pushed faster than you’re ready for.

-• No. Part of the process is clarifying what your system is ready to address.
+• No. Part of the process is clarifying what your system is ready to address, so you don’t need to have it figured out ahead of time.

 • Yes.
-This work is grounded in nervous system awareness and consent-based pacing.
+This work is grounded in nervous system awareness, consent-based pacing, and a focus on helping you stay within a manageable range throughout the process.